 Hopefully, by now, you’ve determined what’s causing your boiler to leak.

 Some fixes are simple.
 But, the cost of boilers and boiler parts means we’d always advise contacting a Gas Safe engineer before you attempt to repair the system.
 There’s a tonne of qualified Gas engineers ready to give you a repair quote here.

-If any of those are close to failing (or need maintenance), they’ll be able to fix them while they repair your boiler leak; saving you cash.
+If any of those are close to failing (or need maintenance), engineers will be able to fix them while they repair your boiler leak; saving you cash.

 If you have a boiler leaking water from the bottom of the casing, there’s a good chance the water is dripping over electrical parts.

 Although most electrical units are sealed, it’s wise to switch the boiler off and call an engineer.